ga4gh/vrs/schema/vrs/def/Variation.rst

    *  - id
       - string
       - 0..1
-      - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
-This 'id' is unique within a given system.
-The identified entity may have a different 'id' in a different system, or may refer to an 'id' for the shared concept in another system (e.g. a CURIE).
+      - The 'logical' identifier of the Entity in the system of record, e.g. a UUID.
+This 'id' is unique within a given system, but may or may not be globally unique outside the system.
+It is used within a system to reference an object from another.
    *  - type
       - string
       - 1..1